georgeepta/artemis-ansible/README.md

    ansible_become=yes
    ansible_become_method=enable
    ```
 2. Edit `admin_configs.json` according to your preferences.
-For more details, check the example in the repository, and contact the ARTEMIS dev team.
+For more details, check the example in the repository.

-   a) You must add the following default backend container paths for the below files:
+   a) You must add the following backend container paths for the following files (here we show default values):
       ```
       "main_playbook_path": "/root/main_playbook.yaml",
       "mitigation_playbook_path": "/root/mitigation_playbook.yaml",